Skip to content

 Witches’ Sabbath is the remarkable autobiographical chronicle of French author Maurice Sachs (1906–1945).
 To Sachs, the work was […]

-@MinorLits 18/03/2020 Fiction
+@MinorLits 18/03/2020 fiction

 “Translating sends me into rabbit holes of meaning and semantics and the magic of language and the way it can create worlds” — An interview with Juana Adcock, by Silvia Rothlisberger